-- providing relevant feedback and support to the trainee about their progress and learning needs - ensuring fairness for all candidates regardless of their background; - driving learning demonstrated through the acquisition of knowledge and skill; - supporting trainees to progress at their own pace by measuring a trainee's capacity to achieve competencies for their chosen career path; - indicating the capability and potential of a trainee through tests of applied knowledge and skill relevant to the specialty; - demonstrating readiness to progress to the next year or stage of training having met the required standard of the previous stage; - enabling the trainee to collect all necessary evidence for the Annual Review of Competence Progression (ARCP); - gaining Fellowship of The Royal College of Pathologists (FRCPath); - and providing evidence for the award of the Certificate of Completion of Training (CCT).
+- providing relevant feedback and support to the trainee about their progress and learning needs - ensuring fairness for all candidates regardless of their background

+- driving learning demonstrated through the acquisition of knowledge and skill - supporting trainees to progress at their own pace by measuring their capacity to achieve competencies for their chosen career path - indicating the capability and potential of a trainee through tests of applied knowledge and skill relevant to the specialty - demonstrating readiness to progress to the next year or stage of training, having met the required standard of the previous stage - enabling the trainee to collect all necessary evidence for the ARCP - gaining Fellowship of the Royal College of Pathologists (FRCPath) - providing evidence for the award of the CCT.

-A blueprint of the Histopathology assessment system, mapped to each CiP descriptor and thus Good Medical Practice can be viewed at Appendix D.
+A blueprint of the diagnostic neuropathology assessment system, mapped to each CiP descriptor and thus good medical practice can be viewed at appendix D.

-8.2 Programme of Assessment
+8.2 Programme of assessment

 Our programme of assessment refers to the integrated framework of exams, assessments in the workplace and judgements made about a trainee during their approved programme of training.
-The purpose of the programme of assessment is to robustly evidence, ensure and clearly communicate the expected levels of performance at critical progression points in, and to demonstrate satisfactory completion of training as required by the curriculum.
+The purpose of the programme of assessment is to robustly evidence, ensure and clearly communicate the expected levels of performance at critical progression points, and to demonstrate satisfactory completion of training as required by the curriculum.

 The programme of assessment is comprised of several different individual types of assessment.
-These include the FRCPath examination, summative and formative assessments.
-A range of assessments is needed to generate the necessary evidence required for global judgements to be made about satisfactory performance, progression in, and completion of, training.
-All assessments, including those conducted in the workplace, are linked to the relevant curricular learning outcomes (e.g. through the blueprinting of assessment system to the stated curricular outcomes).
+These include the FRCPath examination, and summative and formative assessments.
+A range of assessments is needed to generate the necessary evidence required for global judgements to be made about satisfactory performance, progression, and completion of training.
+All assessments, including those conducted in the workplace, are linked to the relevant curricular learning outcomes (e.g. through the blueprinting of the assessment system to the stated curricular outcomes).

-The programme of assessment emphasises the importance and centrality of professional judgment in making sure learners have met the learning outcomes and expected levels of performance set out in the approved curricula.
+The programme of assessment emphasises the importance and centrality of professional judgement in making sure learners have met the learning outcomes and expected levels of performance set out in the approved curricula.
 Assessors will make accountable, professional judgements.
 The programme of assessment includes how professional judgements are used and collated to support decisions on progression and satisfactory completion of training.